electron/electron/docs/api/auto-updater.md

 windows first, and automatically call `app.quit()` after all windows have been closed.

-**Note** If the application is quit without calling this API after the `update-downloaded` event has been emitted, the application will still be replaced by the updated one on the next run.
+**Note:** If the application is quit without calling this API after the `update-downloaded` event has been emitted, the application will still be replaced by the updated one on the next run.